MrToWy/MealMaster/README.md

 ## Change database tables
 1. Add a collection-class, or edit an existing one (e.g. lib/db/user.dart)
+2. When adding a new class XYZ, add the code `part 'xyz.g.dart';`
-2. Run the following command
+3. Run the following command
 ```shell
 dart run build_runner build
 ```